 • Isolate key employees without whom the factory cannot operate (e.g., boiler operators, wastewater treatment engineers, lead electricians, maintenance, etc.) to prevent them from getting ill.

-• Shutdown the plant when production is not needed (even if you ramp on and off on a daily basis).
+• Shutdown the businesses when production is not needed (even if you ramp on and off on a daily basis).
 Every bit of time not spent around other people may eliminate the spread of the virus.

 While these are specific guidelines from Ohio’s Executive Order, they can apply to all states.
 They also include: